Published: December 7, 2025

 In this example, the code inside the if block is executed if the number is positive.
 If not, the else block's function is executed.

 The if-else-if ladder is an extension of the if-else statement that allows multiple conditions to be checked in order.
-It is useful when there are multiple possible outcomes, and only one of them needs to be executed.
+It is useful when there are multiple possible outcomes, and only one needs to be executed.
 The program evaluates each condition from top to bottom, and once a true condition is found, that particular block is executed, and the rest are skipped.

 if (condition1) {